 There’s an old cliché inscribed on countless wine labels: “Pairs well with cured meats and aged cheeses.”

-To be sure, it’s hard to go wrong with just about any wine and cheese pairing, but in an effort to simplify your strategy for your next party or gathering, we’ve broken down the principles behind four timeless classics:
+When it comes to finding the best cheese for wine it’s hard to go wrong with just about any pairing, but to simplify your strategy for your next party or gathering, we’ve broken down the principles behind the four timeless classic wine and cheese pairings:

 Cabernet Sauvignon and Aged Cheddar